rliu4439/EE106AProject/conclusion.md

 ## Future Work and Improvements

 We would like to iterate on and refine the encoder design in order to improve it's accuracy and reliability.
 Future iterations could also improve upon the precision for wheel velocity measurements.
+We would also like to fully implement and tune MPC using QP formulation and the CBF constraints.

+Further work could include having a dynamic controller that would allow seamless hand-off to a human operator.
+This would allow the car to drive autonomously until a human operator requests that the controls be passes to them.
+Even in this scenario, some functionality such as object detection and avoidance would be active to prevent the human driver from driving into obstacles like a wall.

 Additionally, creating a more robust object detection system would be another improvement as the current system will ocassionally produce bounding boxes due to inaccuracies in the depth data.
 Although the box only shows up in one frame and will disappear after, the controller would perform better without these inaccuracies.
+With the current system, we had to perform tuning and filtering to remove incorrect boxes and more testing and tuning would be needed to improve its performance in different situations and environments.